fncnt/librna-sys/README.md

 | `0.1.6-0.1.7` | `<=2.6.0` | see above |
 | `0.2.0` | `>=2.6.0` | Added new header files introduced since 2.4.18 through 2.6.0 |

-This table might be inconsinstent and incomplete.
+This chart might be inconsinstent and incomplete.
 Please report any inaccuracies.
 In general, only the latest version of ViennaRNA is supported but please reach out if you try to make an older version work.
 Starting with `librna-sys@0.2.0`, I aim to release new minor versions in lockstep with new backwards-incompatible versions of ViennaRNA.